-As in the 2021 reporting, Nedschroef Detroit Corporation is not included in material topics related to Environment and Energy and Occupational Health & Safety.
+As in previous reporting, Nedschroef Detroit Corporation is not included in material topics related to Environment and Energy and Occupational Health & Safety.
 This is due to its limited impact (no manufacturing) and size (0.3% of total employees) compared with the whole group and if specifically stated in some employee and employment information.

-The reporting period is from 1 January to 31 December 2022, which is the same as for the financial reporting.
-The sustainability report will be part of the Annual report and published in Q2 2023.
+The reporting period is from 1 January to 31 December 2023, which is the same as for the financial reporting.